ReactiveX/RxSwift/README.md

 It would also be nice if we didn't just immediately start to fetch image once the cell enters visible area because if user swipes really fast there could be a lot of requests fired and cancelled.

-It would be also nice if we could limit the number of concurrent image operations because blurring images is expensive operation.
+It would be also nice if we could limit the number of concurrent image operations because blurring images is an expensive operation.

 This is how we can do it using Rx.